jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 - How to define a task in its own file.
 - How to add the task to your project.
 - How to add categories and descriptions to your task.
+- How to add tests at the integration level for our new tasks.

 ## Declaring a Task